-Neurontin (gabapentin) is an anti-epileptic medication, also called an anticonvulsant.
+Neurontin is an anti-epileptic drug, also called an anticonvulsant.
 It affects chemicals and nerves in the body that are involved in the cause of seizures and some types of pain.

-Neurontin is also used in adults to treat nerve pain caused by herpes virus or shingles (herpes zoster).
+Neurontin is used in adults to treat neuropathic pain (nerve pain) caused by herpes virus or shingles (herpes zoster).

 You should not use Neurontin if you are allergic to gabapentin.

-To make sure Neurontin is safe for you, tell your doctor if you have:
+To make sure Neurontin is safe for you, tell your doctor if you have ever had:

 heart disease; or